Almojábanas (Colombian Cornmeal Cheese Bread)

 Instructions

-• Add grated cheese and whisked egg, mix with a fork.
-Then knead with your hands until cheese is incorporated well into the dough
+• Knead by hand: Continue kneading with your hands until the cheese is fully incorporated into the dough

 Do you love this recipe?Give it a 5-star rating and leave me a comment!
 Or tag @vecinavegetariana on Instagram.
 You can also pin this recipe now and make it later!